 There are plenty of healthy, from scratch cinnamon bun recipes out there, but they’re all fairly time consuming.
 So, I wanted to develop a recipe that was quick and easy.
 My mornings are pretty busy, so I don’t have a lot of time to spend preparing breakfast.

 Despite how quick, easy, and healthy these are, they truly satisfy my cravings for that Cinnamon Bun goodness!
+Pair these with my Healthier Hash Brown Casserole for the perfect holiday breakfast!

 Ingredients Needed for Healthy French Toast